-Meeting Transcription Tools Compared 2026: 7 Options Ranked by Notion Integration, Speaker ID, and Free Tier
+7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

-Meeting Transcription Tools Compared 2026: 7 Options Ranked by Notion Integration, Speaker ID, and Free Tier
+7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

-"Free 120 minutes per month" or "free 20 meetings" sounds clear enough, but vendor pages rarely tell you whether AI summarization is included in that free tier, or whether the export to Notion is clean.
-In this article, we compare seven tools — Notta, tl;dv, Otter.ai, Fireflies.ai, Notion AI Meeting Notes, Otolio, and Qureco — across three practical axes: Notion integration depth, speaker identification, and the actual content of the free tier.
-By the end, you should be able to narrow down the next one or two tools to try.
+"Free 120 minutes per month" or "free 20 meetings" sounds clear enough on a pricing page.
+What those pages almost never tell you is whether AI summarization is included on the free tier, whether the export to Notion is one click or copy-paste, or whether the bot is going to show up in your client's participant list.
+This piece compares seven tools — Notta, tl;dv, Otter.ai, Fireflies.ai, Notion AI Meeting Notes, Otolio, and Qureco — on the three things that actually matter day-to-day: Notion integration depth, speaker identification, and what the free tier actually does.
+By the end you should be down to one or two tools worth trying next.

-A point most comparison articles miss: meeting transcription tools split into two fundamentally different types.
-Once you see that, narrowing down the right tool gets much easier.
+Most comparison articles skip this part, but it matters: meeting transcription tools fall into two fundamentally different types.
+Once you see which camp each one sits in, narrowing down gets much easier.

-You share the meeting URL, and an AI bot joins as a guest, recording and transcribing on the cloud side.
+You share the meeting URL, an AI bot joins as a guest, recording and transcribing happen in the cloud.

-You record the screen and audio locally on your Mac, and AI generates meeting notes from that audio.
+You record screen and audio locally on your Mac.
+AI generates the meeting notes from that recording afterward.

-• Strengths: No bot to invite, so attendees see nothing; works even when you're not the host; everything stays on your machine, which is friendly to sensitive meetings
+• Strengths: no bot to invite, nothing visible to other attendees; works even when you're a guest in someone else's meeting; everything starts on your machine, which is friendly for sensitive calls

-• Weaknesses: Currently mostly Mac-only; speaker identification on group calls is slightly weaker than bot-based tools
+• Weaknesses: currently mostly Mac; speaker identification on group calls is a step behind the bot-based tools

-If you've ever thought "I don't want the bot to show up on the attendee list" or "I can't record because I'm a guest in this meeting," the local recording type should be on your shortlist from the start.
+If "I don't want a bot showing up on the attendee list" or "I can't record because I'm a guest in this meeting" applies to you, the local-recording camp should be on your shortlist from the start.

 All 7 tools at a glance

-Here are all seven tools side by side across six dimensions.
+Seven tools, six dimensions, one screen.
 Pricing reflects 2026 launch / lowest paid tier as of May 2026.

 ToolTypeFree tierLowest paid planSpeaker IDNotion integration depthPrimary language